dagmkebede1/netflix-Clone/README.md

 ## React Netflix Clone
-### this project is the part of Evangadi Coding bootcamp, project based learning schedule.
+### This project is the part of Evangadi Coding bootcamp, project based learning schedule.

 React project created by vite.
 ```